50th Annual Eastown Streetfair kicks off

 GRAND RAPIDS, Mich.
-(WOOD) — The Eastown Community Association is holding its 50th Annual Eastown Streetfair today.
+(WOOD) — The Eastown Community Association held its 50th Annual Eastown Streetfair Saturday.

-The free event is taking place on Wealthy Street, Ethel Street, and the HUB Lot in the heart of the Eastown Business District.
-There is over 100 vendor booths and non-profit organizations, food booths and live performances set to take place at the main stage at Wealthy and Giddings.
+The free event took place on Wealthy Street, Ethel Street, and the HUB Lot in the heart of the Eastown Business District.
+There were more than 100 vendor booths and nonprofit organizations, food booths and live performances set to take place at the main stage at Wealthy and Giddings.

-This year’s musical lineup includes Selkie, Low Phase, Valentiger and many more.
+This year’s musical lineup included Selkie, Low Phase, Valentiger and many more.

 “Street fair started as a way to celebrate the establishment of the Eastown community center,” Pamela Goderski, Eastown Community Association board member said.

-Vendors will be on the street until 8 p.m.
-The Eastown Streetfair will be going on until 10 p.m. tonight.
+Vendors were on the street until 8 p.m.
+The Eastown Streetfair was scheduled to run until 10 p.m.